 How about the Girls?￼

 Yes, everything is better now.
 6 girls started school in 2009 and another 6-8 have started each year since.
 This will continue as the school moves forward.

-UOF visits El Hogar on a frequent basis with our latest working trip being in May of 2012.
+UOF visits El Hogar on a frequent basis with our last trip being in 2016.
 We are happy to report that the school is running as smoothly as ever.
 The female student population now stands at 28 and the administrators are always looking at ways to accommodate more girls into the school as well as providing them with a high school education.